 Simple digital habits

 I find it difficult to recall a time before the internet, social media and smartphones.
 It’s hard to believe that they’ve only been around for a quarter of my life – that’s over three decades that I survived without them!

 Before I share how I manage my technology, I’d like to say that I think the online world is awesome.
-It has enabled me to meet new people, reconnect with old friends and market my coaching business.
+It has enabled me to meet new people, reconnect with old friends and market my coaching.
 I met my man at the Oxford Flickr meet, so you could say that I’m pretty invested in the benefits that the digital world can bring!

 Sharing my creativity online

-Nowadays, my website, newsletter, blog and social media channels are where I connect with my clients and online community.
+Nowadays, my website, newsletter, blog and social media channels are where I connect with my online community.
 My blog posts are inspired by the things that come up in my life and work, and I use the social media channels as and when I have something of value to say or share.

 1. iMac and iPad